 I hold a Ph.D. in economics from Lille University (LEM-CNRS).
 My Ph.D. thesis, written under the supervision of Pr.
 Hubert Jayet, is titled: Theory and empirical evidence on contemporary international migration.
 In this thesis, I tackle the following research questions: What determines migration?
 Do trade and FDI impact migration flows?
 Conversely, to what extent do migrants foster trade and FDI?

-My research focuses on the impact of foreign employment on firms’ outcomes and natives’ wages.
+My current research focuses on the impact of foreign employment on firms’ outcomes and natives’ wages.
 I also study the determination of immigration policies and the potential benefits from policy coordination across countries.
 My work is both theoretical and empirical.
 My empirical studies are mainly based on firm-level data.

 Kiel Institute for the World Economy